Miraculous catch of fish

 Peter's acknowledgment of sin is not the confession of a sinful life, but rather the acknowledgment of the distance between man and God, of his own condition as unworthy and as a sinner.
 And this “call to fish” shows that Peter's ministry was not granted for his qualities, but for God's gratuitousness!
 The words of Jesus that close the dialogue are prophetic words: the initial invitation “Put out into the deep”, testifies that this invitation takes on the aspect of the manifestation of God, and it is not an order but a prophetic word that anticipates a reality shortly thereafter confirmed in its truth.

-The sign of the miraculous catch of fish reveals the power of the word of Jesus and just as powerful will be the promise, which will make Peter a "fisher of men".
-Yes, on the word of Jesus Peter has caught a large quantity of fish, but it is only the prelude to a success that will be even greater when, on the very word of Jesus, he will cast his net into the world.
+The sign of the miraculous catch of fish reveals the power of the word of Jesus and just as powerful will be the promise, which will make Peter a “fisher of men”.
+Yes, on the word of Jesus, Peter has caught a large quantity of fish.
+But it is only the prelude to a success that will be even greater when, on the very word of Jesus, Peter will cast his net into the world.

 Certainly, the prophetic word of Jesus is powerful from the first moment, as the expression “fear not, from now on …” suggests; in fact for Peter a new time begins immediately as a fisher of men; and the conclusion of the piece is unexpected and surprising: “they left everything and followed him”.
 This call comes not from an order, but from the call of a vigorous Word, capable of indicating abundant fishing, but also of making that “yes” that transforms all life desire and mature.